jolynch/website/content/projects.md

   integrations, but I did help port the whole codebase to Python 3 so that was interesting...
 * [`jvmquake`](https://github.com/jolynch/jvmquake) agent for rescuing
-  distributed Java databases from themselves by killing them (while grabbing a core dump) when they enter JVM death spirals.
+  distributed databases written in Java from themselves by killing them (while grabbing a core dump) when they enter JVM death spirals.
 This is basically an extension of [`jvmkill`](https://github.com/airlift/jvmkill) that also detects GC spirals of death.
 * [`Priam`](https://github.com/Netflix/Priam) distributed sidecar for Apache